Amirhosseinalamdar/DL_practical_problems/README.md

 ## HW2
 * HW2_CNN_TODO is introducing us to CNN architectures and asks us to implement a CNN arch on our choice, acquiring acc more than a threshold t.
 Also introduces us to feature maps.
 * YOLO was about the YOLO model which is a CNN model of object detection.
 We implemented it from scratch.
-* The last notebook is about implementing and training ResNet18 and UNet(for colorization).
+* The last notebook is about implementing and training ResNet18 and UNet(for colorization) on Cifar10.